Azure/AZNFS-mount/README.md

 ## Limitations

 - Lazy unmount doesn't work as expected.
+This is because the AZNFS mount helper deletes the DNAT rule as soon as the mount goes away.
-- Do not try to access/edit same file from multiple connection.
-This will not increase the overall throughput.
+- Writing to the same file from different AZNFS mounts may result in reduced performance.
+Reading the same file from from different AZNFS mounts on the other hand does not have this limitation.

 ## TroubleShoot

 - Check the status of aznfswatchdog service using `systemctl status aznfswatchdog`.
 If the service is not active, start it using `systemctl start aznfswatchdog`.
-- Enable verbose logs to console by setting `AZNFS_VERBOSE` env variable with `export AZNFS_VERBOSE=0`.
+- Enable verbose logs to console by setting `AZNFS_VERBOSE` env variable with `export AZNFS_VERBOSE=1`.
 - Provide the IP prefix in the range which is not in use by the machine by setting `AZNFS_IP_PREFIXES` env variable.
 - If the problem is with assigning local private IP, set `AZNFS_PING_LOCAL_IP_BEFORE_USE` env variable to 1 using `export AZNFS_PING_LOCAL_IP_BEFORE_USE=1`.